codemdragon/hotbird/README.md

 # HotBird – Menu Management Guide

-This guide explains how to manage the menu items for the **Kebab O'Clock website** by editing the associated JSON files.
+This guide explains how to manage the menu items for the **HotBird website** by editing the associated JSON files.

 ---